dumpst3rfir3/meh/README.md

 * `RegDelete` - delete a registry key (and all subkeys) in Windows
 * `TaskKillName` - kill a process in Windows by name
 * `TaskKillPID` - kill a process in Windows by PID

+## Credit

+Shout out to [mjwhitta](https://github.com/mjwhitta) for all of the help and contributions (mainly allowing me to steal some of his code).